shreeyamane/Visual-Speech-Recognition-AI-Based-Lip-Reading-with-DNNs-project./README.md

 Input Video → Preprocessing → 3D CNN → Bi-GRU → CTC Decoder → Text Output

-## Note
+## ⚠️ Note

+This repository does **not** include the full dataset or trained model weights due to GitHub's size limitations.

+If you're interested in accessing:

+- The full `collected_data/` (~3 GB of custom video clips)
+- The trained model files in `model/`

+Please reach out to me at 📧 **shreeyamane173@gmail.com** and I’ll be happy to share them with you.

-To use the live prediction script `/demo/predict_live.py`, please note that it may not work on all systems.
+And To use the live prediction script `/demo/predict_live.py`, please note that it may not work on all systems.
 You may need to modify the script to work with your specific setup, including having the same operating system and webcam as the one used during training.